fpco/inline-c/README.md

   } |]
 ```

-In this case the Haskell variable `n` is not captured via a parameter
+Here, the Haskell variable `n` is not captured via a parameter
 declaration, but right where we need it using `$(int n)`.
 When the
-captured variable is used one, anti-quotation provide a cheaper notation
+captured variable is used once, anti-quotation provides a cheaper
-to do what we need.
+notation.

 Note that parameter declarations and anti-quotations can be mixed
 freely.

 ## What can be captured and returned?

-Every of the stock types in the C language can be easily represented in
+All C types correspond to exactly one Haskell type.
+Basic types
-Haskell.
-Basic types (`int`, `long`, `double`, `float`, etc.) get
+(`int`, `long`, `double`, `float`, etc.) get converted to their
-converted to their Haskell equivalents `Data.Int` and `Data.Word`.
+Haskell equivalents `Int`, `Data.Word.Word`, `Double`, `Float`.
 Note
-that we do not use the `newtypes` in `Foreign.C.Types` to be able to use
+that the size of the types are not always equivalent on all platforms,
-existing data without explicitely converting.
-Pointers and arrays get
+so truncation error may result.
+Pointers and arrays get converted to
-converted to `Ptr`.
+`Ptr`.
 Function pointers get converted to `FunPtr`.

 `inline-c` can also handle user-defined structs and enums, provided that
 they are instances of `Storable` and that you tell `inline-c` about them